Topics:

 Back to top

-In previous editions of the Resource Bank, we explained the upcoming federal changes to Roth accounts.
-This new federal law is set to begin on January 1, 2026, and applies to anyone turning age 50 or older in 2026, and whose 2025 FICA wages exceed $145,000.
+• On January 1, 2026, the new federal law for Roth requirements is set to begin.
+It affects anyone turning age 50 or older in 2026, and whose 2025 FICA wages exceed $150,000.
 Any person in this group may contribute on a pretax basis up to the regular limit.
 Any contributions over the regular limit must be made on a Roth basis.

 Back to top